ajavamind/A3DCamera/README.md

 In developer mode, use Settings -> System -> Developer options to turn on USB debugging and use Android Studio or Processing.org Android Mode SDK to download an app

 ## AI Vision
 There is code to use a local network small multimodal language AI model to get a caption for the last photo taken.
-Not enabled.
+Currently turned off in the code.

+My testing does work with a Google gemma-3-12b-it-Q4_K_M.gguf model on a local Linux computer.
+This machine has a Nvidia 3060 GPU and uses .....

+## Command Line Debug
+There is no GUI for setting camera parameters.
+The app implements a limited command line interface to set and save some parameters.

+After connecting an Android keyboard to the app, the '/' (forward slash) key will show a prompt line to enter a command.
+Press the enter key to complete the command and see the results.

+The following commands are coded:
+1. /p=nnn  This sets the stereo window parallax adjustment (offset).
+The value comes from Stereo Photo Maker auto alignment of a sample left and right image. nnn is the horizontal alignment after auto alignment.
+2. /p  Show the horizontal parallax offset value.
+3. /v=nnn  This value corrects the vertical alignment of a sample left and right image. nnn is the vertical alignment value after performing an auto alignment.
+This value can be positive or negative.
+4. /v  Show the vertical alignment offset value.

+## Stretch Goals
+Turn off the display, while the camera still functions with remote control.
+Blanking the screen is for photographing wild life without disturing them.
+Blanking the screen may conserve battery power with long interval timer captures.

+Set image capture aspect ratio: 4:3, 16:9 and 1:1.

+GUI interface.

 ## Credits